Anticipating Cybersecurity from the Design Stage

 These actions strengthen the security of current infrastructures while supporting a progressive path toward compliance.

-A coherent Secure by Design approach therefore blends foundational principles, practical tools, and adaptation to each organization’s real context—ensuring security is both proactive and sustainable.
+A coherent Secure by Design approach therefore blends foundational principlespractical tools, and adaptation to each organization’s real context—ensuring security is both proactive and sustainable.

 Here are the concrete levers to activate in order to implement this approach—whether starting from scratch or not:

-Implement rigorous identity and access management (IAM), defense in depth, the principle of least privilege, and granular, dynamic access control based on Zero Trust Network Access (ZTNA)
+3. Apply secure architecture principles by implementing rigorous identity management (IAM), defense in depth, the principle of least privilege, and granular, dynamic access control based on Zero Trust Network Access (ZTNA).

-7. Audit the supply chain
+7. Audit the supply chain (particularly critical service providers)

-At Davidson consulting, we design our own solutions—and those of our clients—around rigorous Secure by Design practices, application resilience, and advanced maintainability, while incorporating eco-design principles whenever possible.
-This approach guarantees systems that are robust, scalable, and adapted to both business and operational constraints.
-For example, we maintain an ongoing technology watch, provide regular training for our developers on secure development best practices—particularly against the risks identified in the ’OWASP TOP 10 and by ITrust and run awareness campaigns.
+At Davidson consulting, we design our solutions, as well as those of our clients, based on rigorous Secure by Design practices, application resilience, and advanced maintainability, while integrating eco-design principles whenever possible.
+This approach guarantees robust, scalable systems that are adapted to business and operational constraints.
+For example, we implement constant technology monitoring, regular training for our developers in secure development best practices, particularly in relation to risks identified in the OWASP TOP 10 and by ITrust, as well as awareness campaigns.
+Security is integrated from the design phase as part of our DevSecOps strategy.

 Alexis Poirot

-And if you integrated Secure by Design into your next projects?
+What if you integrated Secure by Design into your next projects?

-Talk to our experts : securite@davidson.fr
+Talk to our experts: securite@davidson.fr

 Want to go further?

-📌 Discover our repository of 150 best practices
+Discover our repository of 150 best practices

-🔐 Explore our cybersecurity expertise
+?
+Explore our cybersecurity expertise

-📲 Join us on LinkedIn to follow our cyber, DevSecOps and Green IT initiatives.
+?
+Join us on LinkedIn to follow our cyber, DevSecOps, and Green IT initiatives.